July 2020; 269 Pages

-This comprehensive report provides coverage of the rapidly evolving pandemic, with an emphasis on the emerging role of cell therapies in the prevention and management of the COVID–19.
+This report provides coverage of the surging global pandemic, with an emphasis on leading competitors, their strategies, and the emerging role of cell therapies in the prevention & management of the COVID–19.

 This report reveals rates of COVID-19 scientific publications and presents a global breakdown of COVID-19 patent activity that includes patent type, sponsoring organization, and method of action.